yusuke-imoto-lab/eps-attracting-basin/README.md

 </div>

 For more theoretical background, see
 *Filtrations Indexed by Attracting Levels and their Applications*.
-Yusuke Imoto, Takahito Mitsui, Keita Tokuda, and Tomoo Yokoyama. arXiv (2025).
+Yusuke Imoto, Takahito Mitsui, Keita Tokuda, and Tomoo Yokoyama. *in preparation*.

 ---